google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript/index.md

 to highlight requests by product.

 <img src="images/image_8.png" alt="DevTools Performance panel showing the
-Bottom-uUp view grouped by (third-party) products"/>
+Bottom-up view grouped by (third-party) products"/>

 To learn more about how to analyze page load performance with the Chrome DevTools, see [Get started with analyzing runtime